PaulLessard/PaulLessard/README.md

 - 👋 Hi, I’m @PaulLessard!
-I’m an interdisciplinary mathematician with deep expertise in pure mathematics, in particular:
+I’m an interdisciplinary mathematician with  a background in pure mathematics, in particular:

   - higher category theory,
   - type theory, and
   - homotopy theory.

-  I’ve a specific focus on finding the most effective, computable, and communicable abstraction for the task at hand.
+  Since 2023 I've been working in machine learning, for example the position paper: [Categorical Deep Learning](https://categoricaldeeplearning.com/).

 - 📫 How to reach me